rezashams1/innoscripta/README.md

 - All done!
 That was it!

 ## Access Website
-To access website, you have two options. `http://localhost:4000` is a build version of react and `http://localhost:4001` is `npm run` version of react.
+To access website, you have two options. `http://localhost:4001` is a build version of react and `http://localhost:4000` is `npm start` version of react.
 You also have access to phpmyadmin on `http://localhost:8081`.
 Username is `root` and password is `secret`

 ## Data Scraping
 Data comes from new apis using a Task which runs daily and collects articles, sources, and authors.